Accessing data on network share over CIFS/SMB

 Windows

-- Changing the user account running the Agent to one that has access to the share and accessing it with UNC path
+- Changing the user account running the Agent to one that has access to the share, and accessing it with an UNC path.

-- Mapping a network drive automatically using a script job
+- Mapping a network drive automatically using a Run Script Job.

-This way implies running Agent as a user account which name and password matches the one configured on SMB/CIFS server.
-Therefore, Agent will automatically login to SMB/CIFS server upon first attempt to reach files.
+This way implies running the Agent service as a user account which name and password matches the one configured on the SMB/CIFS server.
+Therefore, the Agent will automatically login to the SMB/CIFS server upon the first attempt to access the files.

 New user permissions

-If you plan the Agent to also access local files, don't forget to grant new user permissions to relevant directories.
+If you plan the Agent to also access local files, don't forget to grant new user permissions to relevant folders.

-To configure agent running as a different user account:
+To configure the Agent or the Management Console running as a different user account:

 - Find username or create a user on your SMB/CIFS server that you'll use for access.

-- Create a user with the same name and same password on a computer running agent.
-You can skip this step is the user you are going to use is a domain user and the computer is part of the domain.
+- Create a user with the same name and same password on a host running the Agent.
+You can skip this step if the user you are going to use is a domain user and the computer is part of the domain.

 -